afeld/computing-in-context/office_hours.md

 # Office hours

 For the first half of the term, you can attend office hours offered by any instructor/TA.
-For the second half, you should attend ones from the SIPA instructor/TAs.
+For the second half, you should attend ones with Aidan / the SIPA TAs.
+Aidan is also available by appointment; [reach out](index.md#instructors).

+## Schedule

 <!--
 % combined src: OTFnZHRycjFxcWw5Nm43MDNyYXRzZ2puMnNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ